Open-Cascade-SAS/OCCT/dox/user_guides/modeling_algos/modeling_algos.md

 @image latex /user_guides/modeling_algos/images/modeling_algos_image028.png  "MakeOneAxis  arguments"

 @subsubsection occt_modalg_4_1_4 Cylinder
 *BRepPrimAPI_MakeCylinder* class allows creating cylindrical primitives.
-A cylinder is created either in the  default coordinate system or in a given coordinate system (gp_Ax2).
+A cylinder is created either in the  default coordinate system or in a given coordinate system *gp_Ax2*.
 There are  two constructions:

   * Radius and height, to build a  full cylinder.
   * Radius, height and angle to  build a portion of a cylinder.

-The following code  builds the cylindrical face of the figure, which is a quarter of cylinder along  the Y axis with the origin at X,Y,Z, a length of DY, and a radius R.
+The following code  builds the cylindrical face of the figure, which is a quarter of cylinder along  the *Y* axis with the origin at *X,Y,Z* the length of *DY* and radius *R*.

 ~~~~~